alexglover23/hw1/README.md

 # hw1: I created 3 webpages for Stan's Donuts.
-The homepage showcases the Stan's logo and gives customers the option of viewing 3 specialty donut flavors (some real, some make-believe) or viewing 3 popular Stan's locations in Chicago.
+The homepage showcases the Stan's logo and gives customers the option of viewing a list of specialty donut flavors (some real, some make-believe) or viewing a list of popular Stan's locations in Chicago.